jeffreykornfeld/Portfolio/ResponsivePortfolioREADME.md

 The Navbar links to contact.hmtl, index.html, and portfolio.html.

+Used a sticky footer at bottom for "copyright".

 # Portfolio
 The portfolio is a series of 3 rows and 3 columns with responsive images.